FirasKahlaoui/os-scheduling-system/README.md

 # Linux Process Scheduler Simulator

-A C project for simulating process scheduling policies (FIFO, Round-Robin, Priority) for the Operating Systems course at ISI.
+A C project for simulating process scheduling policies (FIFO, Round-Robin, Priority) for the Advanced Operating Systems course at ISI.

 ---